-Highly available, secure, and audit-ready IT infrastructure for the public sector.
+Secure, available, and audit-ready IT infrastructure for the public sector.

-Government organizations face complex application environments and an increased demand for IT resiliency.
-City, county, state, and federal IT departments are being charged with consolidating their IT infrastructure in order to reduce budgets and improve the service levels of their government systems and applications.
+Local government—whether city, state, or county—face complex application environments and an increased demand for IT resiliency.
+IT departments are being charged with consolidating their infrastructure in order to respond to budget pressure while simultaneously improving service levels of government systems and applications.

 As the public sector shifts to more dynamic infrastructure, employees and constituents must experience a seamless transition, all while ensuring the safety and security of sensitive information.

 Public-private partnerships such as this one play a key role in ensuring the public has access to the high level of service they expect while still keeping costs controlled.State of Wyoming